Diversity in Collection Development:

 An Interpretation of the Library Bill of Rights

-Librarians have a professional responsibility to be inclusive, not exclusive, in collection development and in the provision of interlibrary loan.
-Access to all materials and resources legally obtainable should be assured to the user, and policies should not unjustly exclude materials and resources even if they are offensive to the librarian or the user.
-This includes materials and resources that reflect a diversity of political, economic, religious, social, minority, and sexual issues.
-A balanced collection reflects a diversity of materials and resources, not an equality of numbers.
+Librarians have a professional responsibility to be inclusive in collection development and in the provision of interlibrary loan.
+Access to all content legally obtainable should be assured to the user, and policies should not unjustly exclude content even if it is offensive to the librarian or the user.
+This includes content that reflect a diversity of issues, whether they be, for example, political, economic, religious, social, ethnic, or sexual.
+A balanced collection reflects a diversity of content, not an equality of numbers.

-Collection development responsibilities include selecting materials and resources in different formats produced by independent, small and local producers as well as information resources from major producers and distributors.
-Materials and resources should represent the languages commonly used in the library’s service community and should include formats that meet the needs of users with disabilities.
-Collection development and the selection of materials and resources should be done according to professional standards and established selection and review procedures.
-Librarians may seek to increase user awareness of materials and resources on various social concerns by many means, including, but not limited to, issuing lists of resources, arranging exhibits, and presenting programs.
+Collection development responsibilities include selecting content in different formats produced by independent, small and local producers as well as information resources from major producers and distributors.
+Content should represent the languages commonly used in the library’s service community and should include formats that meet the needs of users with disabilities.
+Collection development and the selection of content should be done according to professional standards and established selection and review procedures.
+Failure to select resources merely because they may be potentially controversial is censorship, as is withdrawing resources for the same reason.

 Over time, individuals, groups, and entities have sought to limit the diversity of library collections.
 They cite a variety of reasons that include prejudicial language and ideas, political content, economic theory, social philosophies, religious beliefs, sexual content and expression, and other potentially controversial topics.
-Examples of such censorship may include removing or not selecting materials because they are considered by some as racist or sexist; not purchasing conservative religious materials; not selecting resources about or by minorities because it is thought these groups or interests are not represented in a community; or not providing information or materials from or about non-mainstream political entities.
-Librarians have a professional responsibility to be fair, just, and equitable and to give all library users equal protection in guarding against violation of the library patron’s right to read, view, or listen to materials and resources protected by the First Amendment, no matter what the viewpoint of the author, creator, or selector.
-Librarians have an obligation to protect library collections from removal of materials and resources based on personal bias or prejudice.
+Librarians have a professional responsibility to be fair, just, and equitable and to give all library users equal protection in guarding against violation of the library patron’s right to read, view, or listen to content protected by the First Amendment, no matter what the viewpoint of the author, creator, or selector.
+Librarians have an obligation to protect library collections from removal of content based on personal bias or prejudice.

 Intellectual freedom, the essence of equitable library services, provides for free access to all expressions of ideas through which any and all sides of a question, cause, or movement may be explored.
-Toleration is meaningless without tolerance for what some may consider detestable.
-Librarians must not permit their own preferences to limit their degree of tolerance in collection development.
+Librarians must not permit their personal beliefs to influence collection development decisions.